The Warriors (film): Violence at screenings

+Home media

+The film was first released on VHS in 1980, LaserDisc in 1981, and DVD in 2001.
+The DVD contained the theatrical cut unrestored; this release has since fallen out of print.
+Then, in 2005, Paramount Home Entertainment released the "Ultimate Director's Cut" DVD of The Warriors.
+In addition to remastered picture quality and a new 5.1 surround remixed soundtrack, the film was re-edited with a new introduction and comic book-style sequences between scenes.
+In July 2007, the "Ultimate Director's Cut" was released on Blu-ray and has since been available for online streaming rentals and purchases through Amazon, iTunes, Google Play, Vudu and YouTube.

+The original theatrical cut is available to stream in HD on those same services and was released as a Manufactured On Demand DVD in the U.S. in March 2020 by Paramount.
+In May 2022, The Warriors received another release through [imprint] on Blu-ray in Australia, which included not only the "Ultimate Director's Cut", but also the theatrical version, which had not seen a Blu-ray release before.
+In December 2023, The Warriors was released for the first time on 4K Ultra HD Blu-ray by Arrow Video with both theatrical and director's cut included.

 Reception

 Box office

 After two weeks free of incidents, the studio expanded the display ads to take advantage of reviews from reputable critics including Pauline Kael of The New Yorker.
 She wrote, "The Warriors is a real moviemaker's movie: it has in visual terms the kind of impact that 'Rock Around the Clock' did behind the titles of Blackboard Jungle.
 The Warriors is like visual rock."
 At Seattle's Grand Illusion Cinema, programmer Zack Carlson remembers, "people were squeezed in, lying on the floor, cheering."
 By its sixth week, The Warriors had grossed $16.4 million, well above its estimated $4 million to $7 million budget.